SijmeJan/spectral-solvers/README.md

 Follow the instructions
 [here](https://petsc.org/release/install/install_tutorial/#qqtw-quickest-quick-start-in-the-west)
 to install PETSc.
-As a minimal installation, do
+As a minimal installation, go into the `petsc` directory and do

     ./configure --with-fc=0
     make all check